chisumo2016/ecommerce-project/shopping-cart.md

          3: remove ()
          4: updateQuantity

-    Let us starts implementinng these steps by steps
+    Let us starts implementinng these steps by steps from top to down
          1: index ()  - done
             Two ways to show the totals
                 Alpine.js

+    Read the logic carefully and understand the flow

+### PREPARE API ROUTES FOR CART MANAGEMENT
+    Create a middleware in web route
+            Route::middleware(['guestOrVerified'])->group(function (){

+            });
+    Create all four web routes inside the cart

+### CREATE A MIDDLEWARE guestOrVerified